medvedevgroup/pla-index/strobealign/README.md

 Please run `strobealign --help` to see the most up-to-date list of command-line options.
 Some important ones are:

+* `--eps INT`: Epsilon.
+What epsilon value to use in constructing pla-index.
+(Default: 15)
 * `-r`: Mean read length.
 If given, this overrides the read length estimated from the input file(s).
 This is usually only required in combination with `--create-index`, see [index files](#index-files).